 Tests with Ceravision plasma UV grow-lights confirm benefits over PAR grow-lights.
 The UV420, a new UV grow-light delivers UV-B (280-315 nm) and UV-A (315-400 nm) radiation, along with visible blue and green light (400-560 nm).
 This unique supplementary grow-light is designed to complement other grow-lights, particularly HPS lights, used in horticulture.

-- Economically tailored to suit particular crops and growing periods
+- Economically tailored to suit crops and growth cycles

 - Excellent illuminance to penetrate plant canopies

 - High lumen maintenance prolongs output

 - Unique spectral output influences plant physiology to boost nutritional and medical values

 - UV reduces incidences of diseases and pests